timescale/docs/promscale/scale-ha/multi-node.md

 connect to the access node to  query Promscale SQL data.

 ## Expanding the cluster
-When you have a TimescaleDB multi-nopde cluster that is being written to by Promscale, you can add nodes to the cluster using the `add_data_node()` function.
-This command adds the data node and uses the `add_prom_node(node_name)` function to add Promscale functionality.
+When you have a TimescaleDB multi-node cluster that is being written to by Promscale, you can add nodes to the cluster using the `add_data_node()` function.
+These commands add the data node and uses the `add_prom_node(node_name)` function to add Promscale functionality.
 For example:
 ```sql
 SELECT add_data_node('example_node_name', host => 'example_host_address')